-Sir Mervyn King’s speech this week was his half yearly assessment of the state of the economy followed a whole string of economic speeches.
+Sir Mervyn King’s speech this week was his half yearly assessment of the state of the economy.
+And, of course, it followed a whole string of economic speeches.
 And in turn, Mario Draghi of the European Central Bank and President Sarkozy followed up today with more economic speeches.
 Yes, they are all at it.

 But speeches only go so far.
 It was the great speech writer Peggy Noonan who said: